NHSDigital/dtos-cohort-manager/application/CohortManager/src/Functions/DemographicServices/ManageNemsSubscription/README.md

 2. Add a valid `local.settings.json` (see below)

-3. Add the `nhs_signed_client.p12` file to the root of the ManageNemsSubscription project
+3. Add the `nhs_signed_client.pfx` file to the root of the ManageNemsSubscription project

 4. Run the function app: